revolist/revogrid-docs/guide/cell/formula.md

 ## Conclusion

-The Formula Plugin in RevoGrid Pro transforms your data grid into a powerful calculation engine, allowing you to perform advanced data processing tasks directly within the grid.
+The Formula Plugin in transforms your data grid into a powerful calculation engine, allowing you to perform advanced data processing tasks directly within the grid.
 Whether you're summing up rows of data, calculating averages, or performing complex statistical analysis, this plugin provides the tools you need to handle data with the sophistication of Excel.